rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    ### Configuration

-   The vagrant virtual servers are configured with a single file (called a “Vagrantfile.”) started with a single command (vagrant up), are contained within a single folder, and can be destroyed with a single command (vagrant destroy).
+   The vagrant virtual servers are configured with a single file (called a "Vagrantfile") started with a single command (vagrant up), are contained within a single folder, and can be destroyed with a single command (vagrant destroy).